AS A REDSHIRT JUNIOR IN 2016

 A 2012 graduate of Monta Vista High School in Cupertino ...
 Competed in soccer, football and tennis for the Matadors.

 Born Aug.
-11, 1994 in San Jose ...
+11 in San Jose ...
 Parents are Iraj and Nusha Bashti ...
-Has a younger brother named Amir who is a sophomore at reigning national champion Stanford and has been involved in the U.S. national team program for several years, most recently at the U-19 and U-20 levels ...
-Amir, like his older brother, previously played for the San Jose Earthquakes Academy, and was one of 64 elite players invited to take part in the five-day U.S. Soccer National Combine in Portland, Ore., in 2013 ...
-Microbiology major at Muir College ...
-Plans to attend medical school after graduating from UCSD ...
-Scoring the game-winner against rival Chico State in overtime as a freshman in the 2013 CCAA semifinals is his most memorable moment in soccer ...
-Triton fans rushing the field after eliminating Chico State in a penalty-kick tiebreaker in second round of 2013 NCAA Championship serves as favorite UCSD moment ...
-Speaks four languages ...
-Also works as a research assistant at Sulpizio Cardiovascular Center, part of UC San Diego Health, in La Jolla.
+Has a younger brother named Amir who is a rising junior at two-time defending national champion Stanford and has been involved in the U.S. national team program for several years, most recently at the U-19 and U-20 levels ...
+Amir, like his older brother, previously played for the San Jose Earthquakes Academy ...
+Microbiology major with management science minor at Muir College ...
+Plans to attend medical school after completing his UC San Diego undergraduate degree after the 2017 fall quarter ...
+Most memorable soccer moment is scoring winner, his first collegiate goal, against rival Chico State in overtime as a freshman in 2013 CCAA semifinals ...
+Favorite UCSD moment is playing in 2016 national semifinal ...
+Enjoys cooking and the beach ...
+Favorite athlete is Manchester United superstar forward Zlatan Ibrahimovic ...
+A top movie is The Grand Budapest Hotel ...
+Loves sushi ...
+Speaks four languages (English, French, Spanish and Farsi) ...
+Works as a research assistant at Sulpizio Cardiovascular Center, part of UC San Diego Health, in La Jolla ...
+Has an Alaskan Malamute named Makita who is a friend of the program.